tanermaddocks/WhatToDoNext/README.md

 ## Action cards
 One shared base design between all the cards, three states modified based on column placed in.

+Users will have a list of cards assigned to them and those cards will appear when they log in.
+When a user creates a new card, that card's id will be added to their user data.

 ## User story
 1. Navigate to login page and enter details